Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Low-Complexity Implementation of Constellation Shaping for ISAC

 \subsubsection{Optimizing Conventional PAS-compatible Constellations using an AE framework}

-Both the structural symmetry constraint and the assumption of identical marginal distributions, which reduce demapping complexity, can be integrated into our autoencoder framework.
-In conventional \ac{PAS}, the target amplitude distribution fully determines the probability of occurrence of all constellation points.
-Therefore, instead of optimizing all $\tilde{M}$ probabilities $\vect{p}$, only the unconstrained parameters $\tilde{\vect{p}}_{\RV{a}}$, which define the target amplitude distribution \mbox{$\mathrm{Softmax} ( \tilde{\vect{p}}_{\RV{a}}) = [ P_{\RV{a}}(a_1), \ldots, P_{\RV{a}}(a_{2^{M_{\text{1D}}-1}})]$} are learned.
-To impose symmetry, we construct an unconstrained, symmetric 1D probability vector by concatenating $\tilde{\vect{p}}_{\RV{a}}$ with its flipped version, where $\vect{J}_{\text{N}}$ denotes the anti-identity matrix that reverses the order of the vector entries.
-The final two-dimensional probability mass vector $\vect{p}_{\text{CPAS}}$ is obtained by applying softmax to each dimension and taking the outer product, followed by row-wise vectorization
+In general probabilistic shaping, the \ac{AE} optimizes $\widetilde{M}$ unconstrained probabilities $\tilde{\vect{p}}$ directly (see Sec.~\ref{sec:AE} and Fig.~\ref{fig:AE:setup}).
+However, as discussed in the previous paragraph, conventional \ac{PAS} imposes a specific structure on the probability of occurrence of the constellation points: (i) the probability of a complex-valued symbol factorizes into one-dimensional probabilities for the in-phase and quadrature components, and we enforce identical marginal distributions to reduce demapping complexity, (ii) the amplitude distribution is symmetric to enforce that the sign bits are uniformly distributed.
+Thus, to optimize \ac{PAS}-compatible constellations using the \ac{AE} framework, this structure must be enforced inside the \ac{AE}.
+Instead of learning all $\widetilde{M}$ unconstrained probabilities $\tilde{\vect{p}}$, only the unconstrained parameters $\tilde{\vect{p}}_{\RV{a}}$, which define the one-dimensional target amplitude distribution \mbox{$\mathrm{Softmax} ( \tilde{\vect{p}}_{\RV{a}}) = [ P_{\RV{a}}(a_1), \ldots, P_{\RV{a}}(a_{2^{M_{\text{1D}}-1}})]$}, are learned.
+Based on this optimized target amplitude distribution, the probability of occurrence of all constellation points is then generated.
+To impose symmetry, we construct an unconstrained, symmetric one-dimensional probability vector by concatenating $\tilde{\vect{p}}_{\RV{a}}$ with its flipped version, where $\vect{J}_{\text{N}}$ denotes the anti-identity matrix that reverses the order of the vector entries.
+The final two-dimensional probability mass vector $\vect{p}_{\text{CPAS}}$ is obtained by applying softmax to each dimension and taking the outer product, followed by row-wise vectorization The probability mass vector $\vect{p}_{\text{CPAS}}$ satisfies the constraints of a conventional \ac{PAS} constellation and replaces the probabilities $\vect{p}$ in the \ac{AE} shown in Fig.~\ref{fig:AE:setup}.
+This also significantly reduces the number of trainable parameters: instead of $\widetilde{M}$ unconstrained probabilities, the $2^{M_{\text{1D}}-1}$ unconstrained parameters of the one-dimensional target amplitude distribution $\tilde{\vect{p}}_{\RV{a}}$ define the probability of occurrence of all constellation points.